 Ryne has accepted a position as an Economist for the Federal Trade Commission, Bureau of Consumer Protection, in Washington, DC.
 In his dissertation “Essays in Public Economics” he investigates the effects of removing state postsecondary grant aid eligibility, faculty role models and undergraduate major choice, and causal spousal health spillover effects and implications for program evaluation.

 Alyn’s dissertation is titled “The Role of Parent Social Resources in High Poverty Schools and the Promise of Family Engagement Programs for Reducing Income-Related Inequality in Children's Mental Health and Academic Skills.”
-She is a postdoctoral trainee in the Center for Women's Health and Health Disparities Research at the University of Wisconsin-Madison.
-Her research uses a wide range of quantitative methods, with a particular focus on careful attention to causal inference, to explore core questions in social stratification and medical sociology.
+She is a project director on a large, multi-year evaluation of an early literacy

 Miller, Hannah (PhD '16, Sociology)

 Senior Analyst, Abt Associates

 Hannah is a senior analyst in the Social and Economic Policy Division of Abt Associates, a global research firm in Cambridge, MA.
 Her dissertation is titled "Gender, Racial/Ethnic, and Socioeconomic Inequalities in U.S. High Schools: How School Resources Affect Disparities in Educational Achievement and Attainment."
 Hannah's future research interests include educational and social policy; children’s and families’ wellbeing; and gender, race, and socioeconomic inequalities in educational achievement and attainment.

 Assistant Professor of Human Development and Quantitative Methodology, University of Maryland